10/30/2024

 Rick Weiss

 That's great.
-Maybe for Ahmed, my follow-up question.
-Ahmed, you highlighted your, I think, very thoughtful, well articulated plan and outlook and the innovation progress you're making in each of the areas you detailed.
+Maybe for Ahmed, as my follow-up question, Amit, you highlighted your, I think, very thoughtful, well-articulated plan and outlook and the innovation progress you're making in each of the areas you detailed.
 Maybe help us understand from an innovation perspective what the timelines associated with some of these initiatives.
-I know it's not perfect, but I mean, are these, are we going to see these interesting products with data capture and, you know, some of the attributes you talked about starting in 25 or, no, this is going to take two or three years.
-And maybe specifically on DTD, you're saying once all of the publications are out there, you'll request CIMHTS as coverage.
-Any updated thinking about potential timing there as well?
-Thank you.
+I know it's not perfect, but I mean, are these, are we going to see Robert Marlayson, These interesting products with data capture and you know some of the attributes you talked about starting in 25 or no, this is going to take two or three years.
+Robert Marlayson, And maybe specifically on DTD you're saying once all the publications are out there you'll request them as as coverage any updated thinking about potential timing there as well, thank you.

 speaker

 Good morning, Rich.
-So maybe I'll start with the depression piece.
-So it is hard for us to predict the timelines with CMS.
-You know, the general rule of thumb is from the point that you do your formal application, it is about a year, but there's definitely some variance there.
+So, maybe I'll start with the depression piece.
+So, it is hard for us to predict the timelines with CMS.
+You know, the general rule of thumb is from the point that you do your formal application, it is about a year.
+But there's definitely some variance there.
 What makes us hopeful is that this patient cohort has a very high unmet need.
-There are not a lot of alternative therapies, so we believe that will help us collaborate with CMS quickly.
-We believe because there is no alternative therapies that CMS primary purpose is to serve this patient population, and they will look at the data with us together quickly.
-But generally, the rule of thumb is about a year.
-We will, as I outlined, we will initiate that process right after the final publications, which we anticipate in early parts of 2025.
+There are not a lot of alternative therapies, so we believe that will help us collaborate with CMS Quickly, we believe, because there is no alternative therapies.
+That CMS primary purposes to serve this patient population.
+And they will look at the data with us together quickly, but generally.
+The rule of thumb is about a year we will as I outline, we will initiate that process right after.
+The final publications, which we anticipate in early parts of 2025.
 In terms of overall timelines for competitive reasons, we don't share our timelines.
 However, many of the programs that I mentioned, they are not what I can share.
 They're not early stage, early feasibility programs.
 They are mid to late development programs.
 But beyond that, I don't want to share timelines with the exception of stating that these are not discovery research.
-They are not very high risk programs.
+They are not very high-risk programs.
 They are engineering execution programs.
-Sorry, do you want to make a comment on the OSA?
+Sorry.
+Oh, do you want to make a comment on the OSA?
 And OSA, so we will have our primary endpoint is the seven months for both effectiveness and for safety.
-We will have our last patients exit the study from that primary standpoint, and then that data will be utilized for the PMA submission.
-And we plan to have a press release in November with the preliminary top line data of seven months safety and effectiveness endpoints for OSA and move forward with our PMA application in the first half of 2025.
+We will have our last patients exit the study from that primary standpoint and primary endpoint standpoint in early November, and then that data will be utilized for the PMA submission, and we plan to have a press release in November with the preliminary top-line data of the seven-month safety and effectiveness endpoints for OSA, and move forward with our PMA application in the first half of 2025.

 speaker